mathie/nanowrimo/_drafts/my-favourite-interview-question.md

 application-specific port (`listen()`) and to wait for connections on that port (`accept()`).

-While I've mentioned the vageries of this particular interface (across dozens of operating systems, which have matured over the course of decades), it's a powerful thing.
+While I've mentioned the vagaries of this particular interface (across dozens of operating systems, which have matured over the course of decades), it's a powerful thing.
 It provides a clean interface between the application level saying *what* it wants to achieve, and the underlying operating system